Sh4rkiex11/hyprland-dotfiles/.github/README.md

 <p>

 # ℹ️About
-This is my personal dotfiles repository made for that it would be convenient for me to do a backup copy of the my hyprland
+This is my personal dotfiles repository, made to make it convenient for me to backup my hyprland

 # 🖼 Galery